Budgeting 101- Ways to Cut Expenses

 Unplug appliances when not in use.
 Did you know they continue to use small amounts of power even when you are not using them?

 Switch off cable and switch to Netflix or Hulu.
-These services require a lot let per month and you can watch all your favorite shows on them.
+These services require many let per month, and you can watch all your favourite shows on them.

-If you must keep cable, call every month and see if there is a new special you can get in on that is lower than what you currently pay.
-Cable companies will often not tell you about them, but will adjust if you ask.
+If you must keep cable, call every month and see if there is a new special you can get in lower than what you currently pay.
+Cable companies will often not tell you about them but will adjust if you ask.